 Has Renew Boston Trust improved energy efficiency and reduced emissions?

 Launched in 2017, Renew Boston Trust is the City’s program to finance energy efficiency in municipal buildings.
-The basic idea is simple: the City of Boston invests in energy conservation measures in its buildings, then pays itself back using the money saved on its energy bills, which is guaranteed by the contractor that City hires to perform the work.
+The basic idea is simple: the City of Boston invests in energy conservation measures in its buildings, then pays itself back using the money saved on its energy bills, which is guaranteed by the contractor that the City hires to perform the work.1

 In addition to lower energy use and utility bills, the projects in Renew Boston Trust have another potential benefit: a reduction in GHG emissions.
 The climate benefit of energy efficiency is important because buildings represent about two-thirds of the City’s GHG emissions.